Ladme/gsl-guide/src/groups.md

 # Selecting atoms using groups

-GSL allows you to create new groups using the previously constructed groups of atoms.
+GSL allows you to select atoms using the previously constructed groups of atoms.

 ### Creating groups